Featured Books

 introducing them in intriguing and thoughtful ways."

---I.C., reviewing Throwing Things Away: From Middens to Resource Recovery in Booklist, 1987.
+--I.C., reviewing Throwing Things Away: From Middens to Resource Recovery in Booklist, 1987. author in schools

 "Your books fill a very needed 'niche' in children's literature.
 It is rare to find an author who can present environmental and biological topics in great depth and yet write in a style which really appeals to this age group.
 I think your books truly have a part in conserving natural resources for the future."